How to Safely Exercise During Pregnancy

 - Don’t exercise if you’re sick or have a fever

-4. Exercise safely at home and outside
+4. Exercise at home or outdoors

 If you don’t feel like going to the gym, you can safely work out at home or outside.

 Online pregnancy exercise programs or classes can be helpful.
-They’re designed to make your workout comfortable and reduce the stress on your joints and back.
+They’re designed to make your workout comfortable and reduce stress on your joints and back.

 - Walking